 The Board of Directors is responsible for providing direction to and overseeing the affairs of the NNSTOY in the interests of the membership.
 It consists of State Techers of the Year and other professionals.

-Jay Hoffman, Vermont State Teacher of the Year 2013
+Debra Calvino, New York State Teacher of the Year 2010

 Current Education News

 In a Flash Poll conducted June 6-17, 2016, members of the National Network of State Teachers of the Year indicated that states and districts are doing little to engage them around the new Every Student Succeeds Act, as required by law.
 Data from... read more

 Teachers Leading Discussion Forum

 We would like to invite you to join the conversation on our Teachers Leading discussion forum.
 There is great conversation throughout the year about great teaching.

 Chris Minnich, Executive Director, Council of Chief State School Officers